Growing up in a home living with domestic violence can have a profound and lifelong impact

 The Common Cluster of Negative Beliefs

-Childhood Domestic Violence instills a cluster of false negative beliefs, or the LIES, one believes about himself/herself and the world.
-If left unchallenged, they grow stronger as one enters and progresses through adulthood.
-Leading experts agree the LIES fall into 10 key categories.
+Childhood Domestic Violence instills a common cluster of false negative beliefs, or the LIES, one believes about himself/herself.
+If left unchallenged, they grow stronger as one progresses through adulthood.
+But the good news is, they can be unlearned.
+Start here.

 For every LIE, there’s, a corresponding TRUTH.
-Exposing the LIES and embracing the TRUTHS is the path towards reaching one’s innate potential.
-Start unlearning the LIES…
+Start unlearning the LIES now.

 Areas of Impact